How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

 What Can Cause You To Have An Allergic Reaction In A Restaurant?

 If you are served food that contains even a trace of the allergen that you are allergic to, this could, of course, cause a reaction.
 Unfortunately, many food chains do not give full details of the composition of every item on the menu.
 Others use misdirection or omission.
 Most of the time, the very small trace amounts of the allergen that have not been listed fail to cause any reaction at all.
-But sometimes they do, and in these cases, you could well be able to make a claim against the restaurant operator.
+But sometimes they do, and in these cases, you could well be able to claim against the restaurant operator.

 How To Sue A Restaurant In The UK